Mainz Biomed To Present Detailed Results Of Colofuture Study At International Conference On Gastroenterology

 Pulsus Group's 4th International Conference on Gastroenterology, to be held in Paris, France, brings together world-renowned speakers to share discoveries and receive updates in the field of Gastroenterology

-BERKELEY, Calif. and MAINZ, Germany, Sept.
-27, 2023 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US – MAINZ, Germany – September 27, 2023 - Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today that it will present the positive detailed results from its ColoFuture study at the 4th International Conference on Gastroenterology which occurs on October 16th - 18th in Paris, France.
 The ColoFuture study was a multi-center international clinical trial assessing the potential to integrate a portfolio of novel gene expression (mRNA) biomarkers into ColoAlert®, the Company's highly efficacious, and easy-to-use screening test for colorectal cancer (CRC) being commercialized across Europe and in select international territories.

 Presentation Details: